-If the bias crime is in progress or just occurred and someone has been injured or is in danger: ALWAYS CALL 911 OR PROTECTIVE SERVICES (715) 346-3456 IMMEDIATELY.
+If the bias incident or crime is in progress or just occurred and someone has been injured or is in danger: ALWAYS CALL 911 OR UNIVERSITY POLICE (715) 346-3456 IMMEDIATELY.

 A bias incident can be reported as follows:

-- At any time the online incident reporting form is available to file a bias incident report.
+- At any time the online incident reporting form is available to file a bias incident report (link below).

 After a report is filed, the UW-Stevens Point Dean of Students will review the report and determine an appropriate response.